Julczyk/GTL/README.md

 ## 📦 Installation guide
 ### Requirements
-- **Java 1.8** (must be available in your system's `PATH`)
+- **Java 23** (must be available in your system's `PATH`)
 - Windows, Linux, or macOS terminal access

 #### 1. Install Java
-The following instructions are fore the **MINIMAL REQUIRED** java version, in that case v1.8.
-We highly recommend using the latest LTS version of Java.
+The following instructions are for the required java version as of writing this, in that case v23.
+(1.8 before) We highly recommend using the latest LTS version of Java.

-Check if Java 1.8 is already installed:
+Check if Java 23 is already installed:
 ```sh
 java -version
 ```

 If not installed:\
-Download Java 1.8 from the Oracle Java Archive or another trusted source.\
+Download Java 23 from the Oracle Java Archive or another trusted source.\
 Add Java's bin directory to your system's PATH.

+Then set the `JAVA_HOME` environment variable to point to the Java installation directory.\

 #### 2. Download the App
 Go to the Releases section of this repository.\